 Alsiadi was raised in Aleppo and received his bachelor’s degree from the Damascus Music Conservatory, specializing in lute performance and conducting.
 He moved to the United States in 1996 and joined the Fordham faculty in 2010.

-In his six years at Fordham, the Arabic Language, Literature, & Culture program has flourished.
+In his eight years at Fordham, the Arabic Language, Literature, & Culture program has flourished.
 Alsiadi created an Arabic minor studies program, adding courses such as Music & Nation in the Arab World; Arab Spring in Arabic Literature; and Arab Cinema: History & Cultural Identity.
 He founded the Arabic Club, and he and a colleague helped design Fordham’s first Arabic study-abroad program to Morocco.